Sieep-Coding/sieep-coding.github.io/src/pages/posts/houston.md

 ## Final Thoughts

 Houston is a city that blends history, innovation, and culture in a way that makes it truly unique.

+During my trip, I found amazing seafood, insightful musuems, and an appreciation for one of the best cities America has to offer.

-If you're a local or just visiting, you'll find a way to fall in love with Houston.
+You'll find a way to fall in love with Houston--I guarantee it.

 Written By [_Nick Stambaugh_](https://www.linkedin.com/in/nick-s-694241139/)